vinojai/SampleAPi/README.md

 # SampleAPI
-Example API which provides CRUD operations for a Postgres DB over Entity Framework on Core 2.0
+Example API which provides CRUD operations for a Postgres DB over Entity Framework on DotNet Core 2.0.
+This can be used as a general API template.

 ## Quick Start